onflow/fcl-js/packages/dev-wallet/README.md

 ```

 We can tell that this challenge is using the Redirect Flow because of the inclusion of the redirect query param.
-The Iframe Flow will still need to be supported as it will be the default flow for dApps.
+The Iframe Flow will still need to be supported as it will be the default flow for dapps.

 At this point its on the Wallet Provider to do their magic and be confident enough that the user is who they say they are.
-The user should then be shown in some form what the dApp is requesting via the scopes and allow them to opt in or out of anything they want.
+The user should then be shown in some form what the dapp is requesting via the scopes and allow them to opt in or out of anything they want.
-Once the Wallet Provider is ready to hand back control to the dApp and FCL it needs to complete the challenge by redirecting or emiting a javascript `postMessage` event.
+Once the Wallet Provider is ready to hand back control to the dapp and FCL it needs to complete the challenge by redirecting or emiting a javascript `postMessage` event.

 Redirecting will look like this: